- Natural health practitioners consider Chaga Mushroom to be far superior to anything else in nature

 Today, the Chaga Mushroom is commonly used to support general health.
 Chaga Mushroom contains large amounts of phytonutrients and immune supporting compounds such as Beta Glycans and polysaccharides which may support the body's ability to set up cellular defenses.
 It has even been said that the Chaga Mushroom can balance metabolism and one's chi or vital energy levels.

-The Chaga Mushroom is native to Western Siberia, Canada and USA and typically grows on the trunks of birch trees.
+The Chaga Mushroom is native to Western Siberia, Canada, and the USA and typically grows on the trunks of birch trees.
 Unlike other mushrooms with gills or caps, the Chaga has pores and is irregularly formed looking much like a burnt piece of charcoal.
 The Chaga is a parasitic mushroom that feeds on the white part of birch tree bark where the immune supporting substances are formed.
-This white part of the birch bark is also where the Chaga Mushroom obtains the powerful betulinic acid which may support the bodies fight of abnormal and uncontrolled cell division.
+This white part of the birch bark is also where the Chaga Mushroom obtains the powerful betulinic acid which may support the body’s fight of abnormal and uncontrolled cell division.

 Some possible traditional uses of Raw Wildcrafted Chaga Mushroom Powder may include: